Pierre ($5,000 Hiring Incentive)

-All officers start out at $16.70/hour, regardless of their qualifications.
+All officers start out at $17.89/hour, regardless of their qualifications.
 You will receive an additional $1.00/hour for hours worked on the weekend.
-After successful completion of a six-month (1040 hours) probationary period, you will receive a modest increase.
-Currently in policy, officers are eligible to receive a 5% base pay increase after one-year of service and again at two-years of service.
-In addition, the legislature annually determines whether to award cost-of-living and movement-to-midpoint (of pay grade) pay increases to state employees.
+Currently in policy, officers are eligible to receive a 2.5% base pay increase after one-year of service and again at two-years of service.
+In addition, the legislature annually determines whether to award a pay increase to state employees.

 Bi-monthly, on the 1st and 16th of each month.